H.E Serkong Tsenshap Rinpoche

 In-Person

-Advanced training course in Mind Science, epistemology for critical thinking and contemplative sciences in Indian and Tibetan Buddhist classics in collaboration with University of Pisa and Manjushri Lotsawa Association
+Advanced training course in Mind Science, epistemology for critical thinking and contemplative sciences in Indian and Tibetan Buddhist classics.
+Offered as a program of Serkong Foundation in collaboration with University of Pisa and Manjushri Lotsawa

 University of Pisa